laurenlolak/Product-Management-Work/README.md

 # Community Outreach and Marketing
 <b>The Empty Chest - Halloween Event</b>

-I reached out to a variety of bloggers, media outlets, community postings and made networking connections for The Empty Chest.
+I wrote the below article content and reached out to a variety of bloggers, media outlets, community postings and made networking connections for The Empty Chest.
 The Halloween Event was featured in a Vancouver Sun article, mentioned beside heavy hitters such as Vancouver Horror Nights, Howlover Canada, Maan Farms: Haunted Corn Maze and PNE's Slayland.

 <UL><LI><a href="https://vancouversun.com/entertainment/local-arts/halloween-events-in-metro-vancouver-in-october-2020">Vancouver Sun 2020 Article</a>
 </UL>